Sardab, North Khorasan

-Sardab (سرداب) (Note: Also romanized as Sardāb) is a village in Qushkhaneh-ye Bala Rural District (Note: Formerly Qushkhaneh Rural District) of Qushkhaneh District, Shirvan County, North Khorasan province, Iran.
+Sardab (سرداب) (Note: Also romanized as Sardāb) is a village in Qushkhaneh-ye Bala Rural District (Note: Formerly Qushkhaneh Rural District) of Qushkhaneh District in Shirvan County, North Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 744 in 153 households.
 The following census in 2011 counted 736 people in 183 households.
-The 2016 census measured the population of the village as 785 people in 187 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 785 people in 187 households, the most populous in its rural district.